 So I did what all overwhelmed women with an overachiever complex do… I made a spreadsheet.
 I listed everything I did in a week and how long it took.

-Spoiler alert: I was working the equivalent of a part-time job just running my household, about 23 hours a week.
+What did I find?
+Well… I found I was working the equivalent of a part-time job just running my household, about 23 hours a week.
 That didn’t even include my actual job.

 Was I proud?
 No. Was I exhausted?
 Absolutely!